StarrLucky/foodpass/README.md

 - `username` - login used for foodpassonline.com
 - `password` - password used for foodpassonline.com
-- `lunchboxes`: your favorite lunchbox, or lunchboxes.
-The script determines whether one of the URLs is available.
-It orders the first one that is available.
+- `lunchboxes`- your favorite lunchboxes.
+The script determines whether one of the URLs is available and orders it.
 The script uses the `meals` list if there isn't any:
 - `meals` -  A list of dishes to order.
 These are typically always listed on the website.
 The total price of all dishes should be less than 15 lari.
 -
 ```PYTHON